roddypr/divergent_gerbil_genes/README.md

 # Divergent gerbil genes

-Analyses of divergence between genes in the gerbil genome and those of other rodents.

-These analyses have been used to prepare the following manuscript (currently under review):
+The scripts in this repository were written during the preparation of the following manuscript (currently under peer review):

 > Divergent genes in gerbils: origin, evolution and phenotypic relevance.
 > Yichen Dai, Rodrigo Pracana and Peter WH Holland